Skip to navigation

 Ajay's Guest House

 Arriving in Varanasi after a long train journey, your first experience is one of total confusion and disorientation.
-It is a guarantee that your rickshaw driver will totally ignore your instructions to take you to the hotel you've told him (in our case Ajay's Guest House overlooking Rana ghat) and will instead stop outside a hotel which gives him a healthy commission: I just sat there and refused to budge until he started his motor up again and took me where I wanted to go.
+It is a guarantee that your rickshaw driver will totally ignore your instructions to take you to the hotel you've told him, and will instead stop outside a hotel which gives him a healthy commission; we just sat there and refused to budge until he started his motor up again and took us where we wanted to go.

 Locals bathing in the Ganges